shardul707cmd/mini-unix-shell/README.md

 # **🔧 Technical Implementation**

-The shell is implemented using standard C++17 together with POSIX APIs available on macOS.
+The shell is implemented using standard C++17 together with POSIX APIs available on Unix-like systems.

 ### **Core APIs**